pronovic/cursed-car-home/README.md

 _Note: As of December 2014, I no longer own the phone which had all of these problems (a Google-branded T-Mobile G2 purchased in late 2010).
 As a result, I do not expect to enhance this code.
-It is maintained for historical reference_
+It is maintained for historical reference only._

 # Cursed Car Home